Azure-Samples/azure-sql-db-openai/README.md

 This example shows how to use Azure OpenAI from Azure SQL database to get the vector embeddings of any choosen text, and then calculate the [cosine similarity](https://learn.microsoft.com/en-us/azure/storage/common/storage-sas-overview) against the Wikipedia articles (for which vector embeddings have been already calculated,) to find the articles that covers topics that are close - or similar - to the provided text.

+For an introduction on text and code embeddings, check out this OpenAI article: [Introducing text and code embeddings](https://openai.com/blog/introducing-text-and-code-embeddings).

 Azure SQL database can be used to significatly speed up vectors operations using column store indexes, so that search can have sub-seconds performances even on large datasets.

 ![](_assets/cosine-similarity-search-result.png)